crisoncode/mars-rovers-kata/README.md

 ## 🚀 Project Overview

-This backend simulates a Mars Rover navigating a plateau, processing a sequence of movement and rotation commands.
+This backend simulates a Mars Rover navigating a planet, processing a sequence of movement and rotation commands.
 The codebase is organized to demonstrate clean architecture and testable domain logic.

 ---